aces, toxic stress & resilience

-We understand that exposure to Toxic Stress during childhood can lead to negative health outcomes in adulthood.
-We also know that great variation exists between individuals and their experiences, and that not all experiences influence outcomes in the same way.
-To improve the way practitioners and policy makers develop intervention and treatment plans for people with health problems, it’s important to understand how, and to what degree, a person has been affected by childhood trauma.
+Research tells us that exposure to Toxic Stress during childhood can lead to negative health outcomes in adulthood.
+We understand that great variation exists between individuals and their experiences, and that not all experiences influence outcomes in the same way.
+We also know that building the foundation of resilience, beginning in early life is critical to preventing and buffering toxic stress

 What are ACEs?

-Negative, stressful, traumatizing events that occur before age 18 are referred to as Adverse Childhood Experiences (ACEs).
-ACEs are divided into 10 categories that fall under the umbrellas of abuse, neglect, and household dysfunction.
+Adverse Childhood Experiences (ACEs) are negative, stressful, traumatizing events that occur before the age of 18 and confer health risk across the lifespan.
+The 10 best studied ACEs are divided into the umbrellas of abuse, neglect, and household dysfunction.
 These experiences create toxic stress.
-Children with ongoing, unmitigated toxic stress develop patterns of adaptive and physiological disruptions that compromise health over the lifespan.
+Children with ongoing, unmitigated toxic stress develop patterns of maladaptive behaviours and physiological disruptions that compromise health over the lifespan.

-The term “ACE” has been in use since 1998, when U.S. not-for-profit health care consortium Kaiser Permanente published the results of its Adverse Childhood Experiences Study, a joint research project with the U.S. Centers for Disease Control.
-This population-based study of more than 18,000 adults examined the connection between negative early experiences and adult health outcomes; it found that a higher level of exposure to intense childhood stress, triggered by ACEs, had a clear, dose-response relationship to an individual’s likelihood of developing physical, behavioural, and social problems in adulthood.
+The term ACE has been in use since 1998, when U.S. not-for-profit healthcare consortium Kaiser Permanente published the results of its Adverse Childhood Experiences (ACE) Study, a joint research project with the Centers for Disease Control.
+This population-based study of more than 17,000 adults examined the connection between negative early experiences and adult health outcomes; it found that a higher level of exposure to intense childhood stress, triggered by ACEs, had a clear, dose-response relationship to an individual’s likelihood of developing physical, behavioural, and social problems in adulthood.

-The ACE Questionnaire was developed to assess an individual’s exposure to Toxic Stress during the first 18 years of life.
+The ACE Questionnaire was developed to assess an individual’s exposure to toxic stress during the first 18 years of life.
 The questionnaire asks participants about negative experiences related to abuse, neglect, and household dysfunction, and assigns participants an ACE score based on how many of these types of experiences they encountered.
-The higher the ACE score, the greater the risk for that individual to develop physical, social, and behavioural problems.